google/zetasql/docs/data-manipulation-language.md

 VALUES ("Catalina", "Smith", "1990-08-17", DEFAULT, "nationality:'U.S.A.'");
 ```

-`INSERT IGNORE` ignores only duplicate rows that have the same primary key.
+`INSERT OR IGNORE` ignores only duplicate rows that have the same
-ZetaSQL raises an error if any other constraint violation occurs, including
+primary key.
+ZetaSQL raises an error if any other constraint
-duplicate keys in unique indexes.
+violation occurs, including duplicate keys in unique indexes.

-#### `INSERT REPLACE`
+#### `INSERT OR REPLACE`
+<a id="insert_replace"></a>

 You can instruct your `INSERT` statement to replace any rows that have duplicate
 primary keys by using the `REPLACE` statement.
 Replaced rows have the same